 Channel Islands Board #5: 6’1″ Vintage 1980s Thruster (No Longer for Sale)

 The board pictured above came and went on Craigslist, which is why there is no link to the board.
 As you can see in the gallery above, there’s no “Al” on the fish design, which indicates this board was not shaped by Al himself.
 However, this is a great example of how these vintage boards with nice spray jobs can go quickly.
 It was listed at $485 and I’m guessing the board sold, based on the fact it is no longer listed.
 Another interesting detail of this board is the Shoreline Glassing logo.
 That indicates the board was glassed in San Diego.
+(Note: I’m told that this might be a separate Shoreline Glassing, which was actually based out of Hermosa Beach in the 80s.)
 Traditionally I’ve seen vintage CI boards with Bob Haakenson’s logo, as he is a local Santa Barbara glasser.